 Set up site boundary and exclusion zones with fencing and signage to restrict access to sensitive areas.
-These sensitive areas include: dams, retained vegetation, vegetative screening, connectivity plantings, revegetation areas and the Back Creek and Billabong Creek Riparian Exclusion Zones (Figure 4-1 to Figure 4-5).
+These sensitive areas include: dams, retained vegetation, vegetative screening, connectivity plantings, revegetation areas and the Back Creek and Billabong Creek Riparian Exclusion Zones (refer to Figure 4-1).